DateTime.jd raises 'invalid fraction' when called with more than one argument

 I think the problem may be the 'argc > n' tests in the num2num_with_frac and num2int_with_frac #defines in ext/date/date_core.c.
 The attached patch changes the tests to 'argc < n'.
 This makes jd function properly again with more than one argument.

-#2 Updated by tadayoshi funaba almost 4 years ago
+#2 Updated by tadayoshi funaba over 4 years ago

 - Status changed from Open to Rejected